Get started with customer relationship management tools

 “The purpose of business is to create and keep a customer”

 Building long-term loyalty is important to any business.
-Every contact point impacts a user's decision to come back to you.
+Each time you make contact with a customer, it's a chance to help them decide to come back to you.

 CRM tools help keep you tuned in to what your current customers want.
-You can use the analytics features to give tailored, thoughtful service and support.
-And access to centralised data helps you respond quickly to feedback, questions and trends.
+They have analytics features to help you give the right service and support for each of your clients.
+Plus, with all the data in one place, you can respond quickly to feedback, questions and trends.

 Segment your users